Taxus brevifolia: Taxus brevifolia var. reptaneta

 As in the case with thicket yew, worm yew has been indicated to be the same as the typical variety, but again there are no specific studies to support this conclusion.
-The authority of thicket yew and worm cone yew has been involved in the study of the genus Taxus for 25 years at the time the varieties were described.
+The authority of thicket yew and worm cone yew has been involved in the study of Taxus for 25 years at the time the varieties were described.

 Similar species

 Yew foliage is very similar to that of Sequoia sempervirens, the coastal redwood.

 Distribution and habitat

 Pacific yew is native to the Pacific Northwest.
 It ranges from southernmost Alaska south to Northern California, mostly in the Pacific Coast Ranges, but with isolated disjunct populations in southeast British Columbia and in Northern Idaho.
 It grows in varying types of environments; however, in drier environments it is mostly limited to stream-side habitats, whereas in moist environments it will grow up onto slopes and ridgetops, at least as high in altitude as 1400 m above sea level.
 Pacific yew is shade tolerant, but can also grow in sun.
 The tree's shade tolerance allows it to form an understory, which means that it can grow along streams providing shade to maintain water temperature.